John-Yao/CVWC2019_ReID/README.md

 ### Track4 briefly description:

+We build the wild ReID model by combining dectection and plain ReID model directly.
 The detection model is based on Cascade RCNN and coco finetune is used .
 The ReID model is trained with the same techique as Track3.
+Specially, the results of dectections is filter by the 0.05 score threshold and nms is applied.
+Then the retrieval process is performanced on the filtered detected images.

 ### Installation